Denham, Western Australia: History

+The indigenous inhabitants of Denham and the wider Shark Bay area are the Malgana people, whose occupation of the area dates back at least 30,000 years.
+Their traditional country is about 28,800 square kilometres in extent.
+In 2018, the Malgana people were formally recognised as native title holders of the area by the Federal Court of Australia, following a 20-year-long legal process.

-On 25 October 1616, Dutch explorer Dirk Hartog and crew came unexpectedly upon "various islands, which were, however, found uninhabited."
-He made landfall at an island now called Dirk Hartog Island off the coast of Shark Bay.
+On 25 October 1616, Dutch captain Dirk Hartog and crew, in the ship Eendracht, came unexpectedly upon "various islands, which were, however, found uninhabited."
+He made landfall on what is now now called Dirk Hartog Island off the coast of Shark Bay.
 Hartog spent three days examining the coast and nearby islands.
-He named the area Eendrachtsland after his ship, but this name has not endured.
-Finding little of interest, Hartog continued sailing northwards charting this previously undiscovered coast to about 22° South.
-In 1696 the Dutch explorer Willem de Vlamingh landed on the island.
-Later explorers included William Dampier, and the Frenchmen Freycinet, Hamelin and Baudin in the early 19th century.
+He called the area Eendrachtsland after his ship, but the name has not endured.
+Finding little of interest, Hartog continued sailing northwards to about 22° South, charting the previously unknown coast.

+In 1697, Dutch captain Willem de Vlamingh, in charge of a small rescue fleet looking for possible survivors from the lost ship Ridderschap van Holland, landed on Dirk Hartog Island.
+Later European explorers included William Dampier, and, in the early 19th century, the Frenchmen Freycinet, Hamelin and Baudin.

 The coast remained uninhabited by Europeans until the middle of the 19th century.
-The first pearls found in Western Australia were discovered in Shark Bay in 1854 by a Lieutenant Helpman, the so-called 'Admiral of the Swan River Navy', who found the dense beds of pearl-shell oysters that are abundant there.
+The first pearls found in Western Australia were discovered in Shark Bay in 1854 by a Lieutenant Helpman, the so-called "Admiral of the Swan River Navy", who found the dense beds of pearl-shell oysters that are abundant there.

 On 26 January 1952, 59 residents signed a petition to open an airport in the town, as it faced no coastal shipping services, no mail, and no medical services in the town.
 It was considered “the loneliest town in Australia”.
 Despite all of this, the town fell short of the 100 resident requirement for a proper airport to be in use, however in 1953, the Minister of Transport and Shipping promised the construction for one.

 In 1954, the town finally received its first airport, named the Shark Bay Aerodrome.
 It serviced south-bound Douglas DC-3 flights by MacRobertson Miller Airlines every Sunday.

 The earlier name to that of Denham was Freshwater Camp when it was a pearling camp.